 Mount Mawson - Ski and Board in Southern Tasmania

-Please note visitors use the road at their own risk, and PWS is not responsible for visitors who ignore the requirements to fit or carry snow chains.
-Unfortunately due to liability and occupational health and safety issues, the PWS will not assist in vehicle recovery activities, except under an emergency situation.
+Please note visitors use the road at their own risk, and the PWS is not responsible for visitors who ignore the requirements to fit or carry snow chains.
+Unfortunately, due to liability and occupational health and safety issues, the PWS will not assist in vehicle recovery activities except under an emergency situation.

 During the ski season, a transport service from the Ben Lomond lower carpark is operated by Ben Lomond Snow Sports, a private operator.
 To check whether they are running contact 0487 140 248.

-Due to a fire that destroyed the main public shelter at Ben Lomond in 2018, temporary facilities have been installed for the 2020 ski season.
-These are located within the main village area and will contain toilets, hand basins and a heated shelter area.
+Due to a fire that destroyed the main public shelter at Ben Lomond in 2018, temporary facilities have been installed.
+These are located within the main village area and contain toilets, hand basins and a heated shelter area.

 Please refer to the following websites for more information: